sig-gis/SEPAL-CEO/docs/module-4.rst

    :alt: Example data from the SEPAL classification.
    :align: center

+|

 4. Right now, your stratification is grouped by land cover type (**map_class** column).
-To reduce the human tendency to use the order of the plots to help identify them (ie. knowing the first 100 plots were classified forest, so being more likely to verify them as forest instead of determining if thats correct) we suggest first randomizing the order of the rows.
+To reduce the human tendency to use the order of the plots to help identify them (i.e. knowing the first 100 plots were classified forest, so being more likely to verify them as forest instead of determining if that is correct) we suggest first randomizing the order of the rows.

    To do this, click the **Sort & Filter** button in Excel

 .. image:: images/sort_filter_excel.JPG
    :alt: Using the Sort and Filter features in Excel.
    :align: center

+|

 5. Next, Sort on the ‘id’ field by value, either smallest to largest or largest to smallest.